isaqb-org/glossary/manuscript/3-terms-M-Z.md

 ### Quantitative evaluation

-(syn: quantative analysis): Measure or count values of software artifacts, e.g. ->coupling, ->cyclomatic complexity, size, test coverage.
+(syn: quantative analysis): Measure or count values of software artifacts, e.g. [coupling](#term-coupling), cyclomatic complexity, size, test coverage.
 Metrics like these can help to identify critical parts or elements of systems.